kaylynnx/MLProject/README.md

 ## What You Will Learn

-**Kaylynn**
+**Kaylynn:**\
 My goal in my reflective goal sheet was to be an active member in my group.
 I want to accomplish that by finishing my assigned tasks on time, being respectful, and always listening to other's opinions.
 In other words, I want to be a better collaborator.
-I have collaborated in teams before, and I have worked in groups, but I would love to get better at collaboration and my teamwork skills.
+I have collaborated in teams before, and I have worked in groups, but I would love to get better at collaboration and my teamwork skills.\
-**Zayn:**
+**Zayn:**\
 I will ensure that our group will meet often to discuss the progress on the project and make sure that we are all on the same page.
 I will also make sure that we are all communicating with each other.
 I will also make sure that we are all submitting our milestones on time and that we are all working on the project.
 I am going to reinforce my knowledge on the pandas, sklearn, and matplotlibs libraries, as well as any other necessary libraries.
 At the end, I will revise the project report in response to feedback.

 ## Risk Statement